mintary/comp-250-prep/Session3.md

 1. Work through `n = 4`.
 2. What information do you need to calculate the $n^{\text{th}}$ row?
 Hint: you may need a loop in your recursive method.
-3. Draw the recursion tree.
+3. Write the pseudocode of your method.
+Where should you perform the recursive call?
+When will it return?
 4. Write a recurrence to represent the time complexity of your solution.

 #### Problem 2: Climbing stairs